 Sabbats, Satan and Superstitions in the West

-Broomsticks and cauldrons, familiars and spells: magic and witchcraft conjure vivid pictures in our modern imaginations.
-The history of magic and witchcraft offers a window into the past, illuminating the lives of ordinary people and shining a light on the fascinating pop culture of the pre-modern world.
+Broomsticks and cauldrons, familiars and spells: magic and witchcraft conjures a vivid picture in our modern-day imagination.
+While much of our understanding is rooted in superstition and myth, the history of magic and witchcraft offers a window into the past.
+It illuminates the lives of ordinary people in the past and shines a light on the fascinating pop culture of the premodern world.

 Witchcraft is a metaphor for oppression in an age in which persecution is an everyday occurrence somewhere in the world.
 Fanaticism, intolerance, prejudice, authoritarianism, and religious and political ideologies are never attractive.
 Beware the witch hunter!

 This is my Halloween Read of 2022 !NetGalley, Jaidee Deableau